 Once you have the qualifications, training, and licenses, you can apply for locksmith jobs.
 In many cases, locksmiths that offer apprenticeships offer a full-time position to apprentices with good skills.

 Additionally, you can find job opportunities with other companies and businesses.
 Some locksmiths even prefer to start their businesses and work as independent locksmiths.
 Still, it requires a lot of networking and business marketing.

 6. How To Become A Locksmith In NSW?

 You need to do a four-year apprenticeship with a licensed locksmith or a locksmithing company to start working as a professional locksmith in NSW.
 The apprenticeship program includes TAFE tuition, final assessment, in-house training, and mentoring.

-The Certificate III In Locksmithing is a specially designed course for apprentices in the locksmith trade.
-As an apprentice, you gain the industry-recognized skills, knowledge, and experience required of a locksmithing tradesperson.
+Certificate III In Locksmithing is a specially designed course for apprentices in the locksmith trade.
+As an apprentice, you gain the industry-recognised skills, knowledge, and experience required of a locksmithing tradesperson.